Claudiu David

+Claudiu David is a former Romanian rally driver.
+He has a degree in executive coaching and currently works as a mentor.
+He also has experience with Olympic athletes at the National Institute of Sport Research.

 Career

 Romanian Rally Championship

-Born in Sinaia, (7 December 1978), a town and ski resort in Romania, David became a multiple-class champion in the Romanian rally championship.
+David was born on 7 December 1978, in Sinaia, a town and ski resort in Romania.
+He became a multiple-class champion in the Romanian rally championship.
 He drove his first four-wheel drive season in 2006 and finished runner-up by only one championship point.
-In 2008, he had to retire prematurely from the national championship due to the lack of sponsors, although he had scored one victory and two-second places out of the five rallies he raced in.
+In 2008, he had to retire prematurely from the national championship due to the lack of sponsors.
+Of the five rallies he raced in, he had scored one victory and two second places.

 World Rally Championship

-David was selected, due to his strong performances in the national championship, to race three rounds of the 2007 World Rally Championship (WRC) in the P-WRC category: Rally Argentina, Rally Japan and Rally GB.
-A year before, he was selected to drive in Rally Australia.
-Still, he could not attend the event due to a Romanian Racing Federations conflict that left him without an international license.
-In 2007, for the three rounds of the WRC, the car was a Group N Mitsubishi Lancer Evo IX prepared by the Stohl Racing team from Austria and entered in the OMV Bixxol Rally Team program for the promotion of young talents from Eastern Europe.
-At the end of the year his main sponsor, the OMV Group, retired from motorsports, which left David without financial support.
+In 2006, David he was selected to drive in Rally Australia, but could not attend the event due to a Romanian Racing Federations conflict that left him without an international license.
+The following year, he was selected to race three rounds of the 2007 World Rally Championship (WRC) in the P-WRC category: Rally Argentina, Rally Japan and Rally GB.
+In 2007, for the three rounds of the WRC, the car was a Group N Mitsubishi Lancer Evo IX prepared by the Stohl Racing team from Austria and entered the OMV Bixxol Rally Team program for the promotion of young talents from Eastern Europe.
+At the end of the year, his main sponsor, the OMV Group, retired from motorsports, which left David without financial support.

 Circuit racing

 In 2007, David competed in circuit racing in the first ever FIA-GT race organized in the streets of Bucharest.
 He won the manufacturer's Dodge cup.
-He has then driven a GT3 Dodge Viper Competition Coupe of 510 bhp and finished 8th overall in the GT3 category.
+He drove a GT3 Dodge Viper Competition Coupe of 510 bhp and finished 8th overall in the GT3 category.

 Hungarian Rally Championship

-On 1 August 2009, David obtained a group N win on his first appearance in the Hungarian Rally Championship; the 42nd Allianz Rallye at Pecs (tarmac).
-Driving the Mitsubishi Lancer Evo IX prepared by the local team Topp Cars, he won the gr N class (and was 4th overall behind three WRC cars) by 0.9 seconds.
+On 1 August 2009, David obtained a group N win on his first appearance in the Hungarian Rally Championship at the 42nd Allianz Rallye at Pecs (tarmac).
+Driving the Mitsubishi Lancer Evo IX prepared by the local team Topp Cars, he won the gr N class by 0.9 seconds and was 4th overall.

 American Rally Championship

-On January 23–24, David contested his first official rally in the USRC (United States Rally Championship): Winter Rally New York.
-After two days of racing on very difficult conditions (icy and snow-covered roads), he won his category (2WD – 2-wheel drive) and finished on the podium of the overall standings (3rd) on a Mazda 3 Turbo.
+On January 23–24, David contested his first official rally in the USRC (United States Rally Championship) in the Winter Rally New York.
+After two days of racing in icy conditions, he won his category (2WD – 2-wheel drive) and finished 3rd overall.